Crying Lightning

 "Crying Lightning" is a song by the English indie rock band Arctic Monkeys, released as the first single from their third album Humbug.
-It was first played on Zane Lowe's show on BBC Radio 1 on 6 July 2009 and was then made available on iTunes to download the sameday.
+It was first played on Zane Lowe's show on BBC Radio 1 on 6 July 2009 and was then made available on iTunes to download the same day.
 Physical copies of the single were made available on 17 August, one week before the release of the album.
 The vinyl was made available in Oxfam shops and sold with a download code for fans to get a free MP3 version of the song.

 The single debuted at number 12 on the UK Singles Chart on 12 July 2009 by downloads alone.

 Music video

 The music video for the single debuted on Channel 4 in UK on 24 July 2009.

 The music video, directed by Richard Ayoade (who worked with the band previously on the video for "Fluorescent Adolescent", as well as their At the Apollo live DVD), shows the band performing the song on a boat on a rough sea.
 During a short instrumental interlude, a large figure rises up from the sea in the form of frontman, Turner.
 He falls to his knees where the boat passes between his legs before the other three band members (Cook, Helders and O'Malley) also rise up out from the water.